AustinBoyuJiang/v4.austinjiang.com/public/blog/calhacks12.0/calhacks12.0.md

 In the end, experiences like this are incredibly rare.
 They remind me how much joy there is in creating something out of chaos and exhaustion.
 If I ever get the chance again, I would choose this journey without hesitation.

-Oh I forgot, our team at Cal Hacks:
+Oh I forgot, our team photos at Cal Hacks:

 <img src="./images/6.jpg" alt="drawing" width="400"/>